jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab12.md

 <div align=center><img src="Images/12_1.png" alt="drawing" width="600"/></div>

-By default, Vitis HLS automatically assigns the address for each port that is grouped into an ```s_axilite``` interface.
-The size, or range of addresses assigned to a port is dependent on the argument data type and the port protocol used, as described below.
+By default, Vitis HLS automatically assigns the address for each port grouped into an ```s_axilite``` interface.
+As described below, the size or range of addresses assigned to a port depends on the argument data type and the port protocol used.
 You can also explicitly define the address using the ```offset``` option as discussed in [S_AXILITE Offset Option](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/S_AXILITE-Offset-Option).

 **S_AXILITE Control Register Map**

-In the Control Register Map of the ```s_axilite``` interface, Vitis HLS reserves addresses 0x00 through 0x18 for the block-level protocol, interrupt, mailbox and auto-restart controls.
+In the Control Register Map of the ```s_axilite``` interface, Vitis HLS reserves address 0x00 through 0x18 for the block-level protocol, interrupt, mailbox and auto-restart controls.
 The latter are present only when counted auto-restart and the mailbox are enabled, as shown below:

 <div align=center><img src="Images/12_2.png" alt="drawing" width="600"/></div>

 The Control signals (0X00) contains ```ap_start```, ```ap_done```, ```ap_ready```, and ```ap_idle```; and in the case of ```ap_ctrl_chain``` the block protocol also contains ```ap_continue```.
-These are the block-level interface signals which are accessed through the ```s_axilite``` adapter.[Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/S_AXILITE-Control-Register-Map)
+These are the block-level interface signals that are accessed through the ```s_axilite `` adapter.[Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/S_AXILITE-Control-Register-Map)

 **S_AXILITE and Port-level Protocols**

 In the Vivado IP flow, you can assign port-level I/O protocols to the individual ports and signals bundled into an ```s_axilite``` interface.
 In the Vitis kernel flow, changing the default port-level I/O protocols is not recommended unless necessary.
-The tool assigns a default port protocol to a port depending on the type and direction of the argument associated with it.
+The tool assigns a default port protocol to a port depending on the type and direction of the associated argument.
 The port can contain one or more of the following:
 * Data signal for the argument

 * Valid signal (```ap_vld```/```ap_ovld```) to indicate when the data can be read